Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Plugins
 -------

-Previously the `Model` class was the only entrypoint for providing core with custom behaviour.
+Previously the `Model` class was the only entrypoint for providing core with custom behavior.
 Now, there are three:

 - `Model`: This class is mostly responsible for dispatching function calls and otherwise delegating work to components.
 - `ModelComponent`.
-This class provides more specialised functionalities to do with a single part of a model such as a mesh or grid.
+This class provides more specialized functionalities to do with a single part of a model such as a mesh or grid.
 - `Driver`.
 TBC

 Each of these parts have entry points at their relevant submodules.
 For example, see how these are specified in the `pyproject.toml`